Edisonwudi/Extract_Superclass/README.md

 - Optional `dryRun`, `verbose`

 Responses include a human-readable summary plus `modifiedFiles` and `executionTimeMs` when available.

+Troubleshooting

+"No Java 21 runtime detected" message: Check if EXTRACT_SUPERCLASS_JAVA_HOME points to the correct JDK root directory (containing bin\java.exe).
+Run & "$env:EXTRACT_SUPERCLASS_JAVA_HOME\bin\java.exe" -version to verify the version is 21.
+If needed, add -Verbose at the end of the script command to view detailed logs.

+"extractsuperclass-mcp-server.jar not found" message: Ensure that you have run mvn package in the project root directory, and that the script hasn't been moved to another directory.

+Client still using old configuration: After modifying the MCP configuration file, restart the client or execute Developer: Reload Window in VS Code to apply the new commands and environment variables.

 ## Behaviour Summary
 1. No existing superclass among targets: create a new abstract superclass and update all targets to extend it.